 Turmeric Face Soap

 If you are making a bar to use on your face, add a little extra fat to the soap to avoid dry skin.
-Just a tablespoon of coconut oil or shea butter will do the trick.
+Just a tablespoon of coconut oil or organic unrefined Shea butter will do the trick.
 The finished product will be gentler and less drying on facial skin.
+It will also create a more creamy lather.

 Turmeric Soap Recipe